-House provides \$75.0 million in competitive grants to districts and intermediate districts, on behalf of their constituent districts, for the development or improvement of the district's technology infrastructure in preparation for the planned implementation of online student achievement growth assessments based on the common core standards in 2014-15.
+House provides \$75.0 million in competitive grants to districts and intermediate districts, on behalf of their constituent districts, for the development or improvement of the district's technology infrastructure in preparation for the planned implementation of online student achievement growth assessments in 2014-15.
 Grant awards are capped at \$2.0 million per school district, with awards granted to ISDs if the grant provides cost savings compared to grants given out to the individual constituent districts.